 What surgery also involves

-- Post-procedure care with regular dressing changes
+- Post-operative care with regular dressing changes

-- Temporary discomfort in the days following surgery
+- Temporary discomfort after the procedure

 Why your podiatrist is discussing this option now